kenny5033/StepperSongs/README.md

 2. Enter your Client ID, MQTT username, and password.
 3. Click "Connect" to enable the virtual piano.
 4. Play notes by clicking on the piano keys.
+5. Notes can be held to produce a sustained note.

 ### Backend